microsoft/ComplianceCxE/docs/playbooks/service-side-auto-labeling.md

     * The protections of the label you select will then apply to every document automatically labeled.

 ### Step 3: Simulate
 After 12 hours, you can analyze the results of our auto-labeling simulation.
 You will be shown files and emails that match your auto-labeling policy configurations that would be labeled if your policy was turned on.
 Review these matches to make sure they match with what you are expecting.
+Try simulating different variations of your policies (higher/lower confidence, different combination of conditions, higher/lower instance counts) to find the right configuration for your organization.

 ### Step 4: Refine Policy